Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 #### End-User authentication
 In most Use Cases that involve API interaction, authenticating the End-User on behalf of whom the API resources are accessed is required.
 This is typically matches with the rights delegation API access pattern.
 End-User authentication is not required in situations where the API Client is solely accessing API resources on behalf of itself or its governing organization, without requiring an End-User context, but may be used nevertheless.
-This happens in the machine tot machine API access pattern.
+This happens in the machine to machine API access pattern.

 The following methods can be used for End-User authentication: